LeeAnnEditor/o365hq/blog/Accessibility in Microsoft 365.md

 +++
 title = "Accessibility in Microsoft 365"
 description = "According to a Cornell study, most people with disabilities choose not to disclose their disability to their employer.
-You can use the built-in, inclusive capabilities within Microsoft 365 to empower your team and foster an inclusive environment, without having to know the specific needs of your team members." date = 2020-01-13
+You can use the built-in, inclusive capabilities within Microsoft 365 to empower your team and foster an inclusive environment without having to know the specific needs of your team members." date = 2020-01-13

 [taxonomies]